emylz/UCL_with_binary_tree/README.md

 # Presentation

-This project is create by YALAZ Emin, SCHOESER Matthieu and SY Xavier, students from ESILV.
+This project has been created by YALAZ Emin, SCHOESER Matthieu and SY Xavier, students from ESILV.

 Our project is to develop a football match game that run automatically.
 We were inspired of Champion's League team to create the algorithm.
 You have the choice between select each teams among 40 or to randomly choose the teams.

 The system works like Champion's league system.
-There is 8 pool with 4 teams in each pool then we pass to the eight of final next the quarter final, the semi final and the final.
+There are 8 pool with 4 teams in each pool then we pass to the eight of final next the quarter final, the semi final and the final.

 We wrote a JSON File to stock the 40 teams with 5 parameters.Their name, their attack, defense,